bolognalab/bolognalab.github.io/schedule-Instructions.md

 ![alt text](images/instructions/00ea.png)

 ### Showing conflicting events
 If two events are coinciding, you need to decide which one you will place on the left vs. the right (hopefully, you don't have more than 2 coinciding events)!
-The calendar is not smart enough to know which events are coinciding, so you need to specify it yourself:
+The schedule is not smart enough to know which events are coinciding, so you need to specify it yourself:

 * In the file ``/[YOUR FOLDER]/programm_cal.html``, navigate towards the bottom of the file, where most of the scripts are located.
 You will find two comments (``// Conflicts to place on the left/right``) that indicate the area of the code you need to edit.